-Cornerstone Counselling Centre is committed to protecting the privacy of the personal information that is collected from employees, clients, volunteers, donors, and other stakeholders.
+Cornerstone Counselling is committed to protecting the privacy of the personal information collected from employees, clients, volunteers, donors, and other stakeholders.
 We strive to honor this trust by handling personal information in an ethical and conscientious manner.
 To this end, we desire to be transparent and accountable in how we treat the information that you choose to share with us.

-For Employees, Volunteers, and Donors
+Employees, Volunteers, and Donors

 Storage of Records